For Immediate Release

 The United States will continue to support civilians in need with life-saving humanitarian assistance and undertake all efforts to address this crisis.

-USAID Response in Israel and the West Bank & Gaza
+USAID Humanitarian Response in Gaza and the West Bank

 Image